JavaVista/limerick_generator/README.md

 ## Description

-The Limerick Generator is a Flutter project that uses the Google PaLM API AI to generate limericks.
+The Limerick Generator is a Flutter project that uses the Google AI to generate limericks.
 It provides a simple interface for users to generate limericks based on their selection.

+## Migration Notice

+The application originally was using Google PaLM API AI to generate limericks.
+It was upgraded to use the Gemini API, specifically the gemini-1.5-flash model, for generating limericks.

 ## Features